-Fig. 6.
-The bibliographic coupling network of countries on "information technology" and "sustainable development reporting".
+Fig. 5.
+The co-occurrence network of keywords in articles on "information technology" and "sustainable development reporting".

 3.2.3.1.
 Bibliographic coupling of countries

 Bibliographic coupling of countries occurs when an article from two countries cites another document in its reference list [40].
 Bibliographic coupling illustrates the frequency with which these countries have common references in their bibliographies, enabling us to gauge the resemblance between these publications.
 The graphical representation of bibliographic coupling can be displayed using different combinations of colors and sizes of nodes.
 The colors signify the quantity of clusters identified in this analysis, while the size of nodes depict the contributions of each country - larger nodes denote more noteworthy contributions from the respective country.
 The investigation of bibliographic coupling was the most recent meta-analysis.
 47 of the 91 countries met the requirement of having at least two documents and one citation per country.